 He then wrote a 1987 episode of Star Trek: The Next Generation under the pseudonym Ralph Wills.

 John Donald Francis Black also wrote on the features The Unearthly (1957), Gunfight in Abilene (1967), Nobody's Perfect (1968), Three Guns for Texas (1968) and Trouble Man (1972); the 1973 TV movie The Fuzz Brothers; and for other series like Johnny Staccato, The Bill Cosby Show, Mannix, The Mary Tyler Moore Show and Murder, She Wrote.

 He received an Emmy screenwriting nomination for the 1971 TV movie Thief, starring Richard Crenna and Angie Dickinson.

 Black co-wrote the foreword and provided an interview for the 2013 book These Are the Voyages — Star Trek: The Original Series, Season One.

 Survivors include his wife, Mary, who was his executive secretary on Star Trek, and sons Shaun, Geoffrey and Christopher.
-Memorial services are pending, and a website has been established to help pay for expenses.
+A website has been established to help the family pay for expenses.